141st (Rainy River District) Battalion (Border Bull Moose), CEF

 The 141st Battalion, CEF was a unit in the Canadian Expeditionary Force during the First World War.

 History

 Based in Fort Frances, Ontario, the unit began recruiting in late 1915 in Rainy River District of northern Ontario.
 After sailing to England in April 1917, the battalion was absorbed into the 18th Reserve Battalion on May 7, 1917.

-The 141st Battalion, CEF had one Officer Commanding: Lieut-Col. D. C. McKenzie.
+The 141st Battalion had one officer commanding: Lieutenant-Colonel D. C. McKenzie.

+In 1929, the battalion was awarded the theatre of war honour "The Great War, 1917".

 Perpetuation

 The perpetuation of the battalion was assigned in 1920 to the Rainy River and Kenora Regiment.
 A year later in 1921, the perpetuation was reassigned to the Lake Superior Regiment, which is now named the Lake Superior Scottish Regiment.